-The CBD has successfully partnered with at least two (2) or more established community organizations that serve the area in which the proposed property will be located and can document that these partnerships have measurably improved community or resident outcomes (e.g. improved educational achievement, increased access to health services).
-The length of each partnership should be at least two years.
+The CBD has successfully partnered with two (2) or more established community organizations that serve the area in which the proposed property will be located and can document that these partnerships have measurably improved community or resident outcomes, such as improved educational achievement or increased access to health services.
+The length of each partnership must be at least two years.
 If the CBD has not supported a development in the community in which the proposed property will be located, the CBD may meet the requirement by documenting measurable improvement from community partnerships that the CBD has formed in support of their development in another Georgia community.

-"Community organizations" are non-profit entities 1) that serve the geographic focus area noted above; and 2) whose stated mission is to increase residents' access to community services like education, health, employment, and/or transportation.
-A Community Organization is not a Local Government entity.
+"Community organizations" are entities 1) that serve the geographic focus area noted above, and 2) whose stated mission is to increase residents' access to community services such as education, health, employment, and/or transportation.